DKazhekin/mai_deep_python_autumn_2023/README.md

 * Lab6: Client-Server application for running a set of urls with load limitation in multithreading mode
 * Lab9: C-extension through C/Python API for JSON seriaization and deserialization

 ## P.S.
-More information about tasks in README.md file right in directories
+More information about tasks in README.md files right in directories